Commercial real estate in France: overview

 Sales of old buildings (that is, sale after five years following completion) are generally exempt from VAT, but the seller may elect for the payment of VAT.

-In these cases, the seller pays the VAT which is charged at the standard rate of 19.6% (20% as from 1 January, 2014).
+In these cases, the seller pays the VAT which is charged at the standard rate of 20%.
 The taxable basis depends on the seller's situation when it acquired the land or the building:

 If it was in a position to deduct VAT when it acquired the asset, VAT is assessed on the transfer price.

-If it was not in a position to deduct VAT when it acquired the asset, VAT can be assessed on the margin made on the operation.
+If it was not in a position to deduct VAT when it acquired the asset, VAT can be assessed on the margin made in the context of the transaction.

-The seller can recharge adjustments for VAT to the buyer on sales of real estate under the transfer tax regime.
-The amount of VAT recharged to the buyer is the same as the part of the VAT that the seller previously deducted.
+The seller can charge back adjustments for VAT to the buyer with respect to the sales of real estate under the transfer tax regime.
+The amount of VAT charged back to the buyer is the same as the portion of VAT that the seller previously deducted.

-The buyer can deduct VAT paid on the acquisition of real estate from VAT incurred on rents (if the rents are subject to VAT).
+The buyer can deduct VAT paid upon the acquisition of real estate from VAT incurred on rents (if the rents are subject to VAT).

 If the acquisition is subject to VAT, a VAT return must be filed, subject to standard conditions.
 When VAT or VAT adjustments are due, an exemption applies under certain conditions (which are met in practice when the building sold is dedicated to a rental activity subject to VAT).

-Two significant laws were passed on 3 August 2009 (Law No. 2009-967 of 3 August 2009 (Grenelle 1)) and on 12 July 2010 (Law No. 2010-788 of 12 July 2010 (Grenelle 2)) respectively.
+Two significant laws were respectively passed on 3 August 2009 (Law No. 2009-967 of 3 August 2009 (Grenelle 1)) and on 12 July 2010 (Law No. 2010-788 of 12 July 2010 (Grenelle 2)).
 Grenelle 1 aims to standardise low consumption in new housing and in public buildings and set-up incentives for the renovation of housing and building heating.
 Grenelle 2 intends to implement Grenelle 1's measures.

-In relation to construction, Grenelle 2 aims to enhance the energy performance of new and existing buildings in the following ways:
+In relation to construction, Grenelle 2 aims to enhance the energy performance of new and existing buildings as follows:

 Rating the energy and environmental performance of new and existing buildings, particularly in relation to: